percona/training-aws/README.md

 ./setup-vpc.php -a ADD -r eu-west-1 -p TREK
 ```

-This will create a VPC in the `eu-west-1` region named 'Percona-Training-TREK'.
+This will create a VPC in the `eu-west-1` region named `Percona-Training-TREK`.
 It will create all necessary security group rules for allowing SSH (22), HTTP (80), HTTP-SSL (443), and HTTP-ALT (8080).

-### 2. Add/Start EC2 Instances
+### 3. Add/Start EC2 Instances

-Using the same suffix, TREK, we can launch instances inside the above VPC.
+Using the same suffix (TREK in this case) we can launch instances inside the above VPC:

 ```
 ./start-instances.php -a ADD -r eu-west-1 -p TREK -c 6 -m db1 -i ami-9f10fbec
 ```

 The above example will launch 6 instances of the db1 image in the VPC.
-They will be named 'Percona-Training-TREK-db1-T[1-6]'.
+They will be named `Percona-Training-TREK-db1-T[1-6]`.

 If you need to launch other instance types, simply repeat the above command and change the `-m` parameter.

-### 2a.
+### 3a.
 Launch multiple instance types

 You can launch multiple instance types at the same time.
 Separate each type with `,` or use the two aliases.